Aqua-0/Pokemon_Star_Console_Edition/README.md

 3. If you play the digital version of UM, redownload it.
 4. If you play the digital version of UM, load the backup of your Ultra Moon save.

+# Patching a083 with xDelta #
+1. Get xDelta patcher from above (https://www.romhacking.net/utilities/704/) and apply the Stars_083_v0.x.xdelta patch to the a083 garc (named "3") extracted from a legitimate copy earlier.
+2. Take your newly patched garc and either rebuild your rom with it or use layeredFS to patch it.
+(When using layeredFS, make sure you place the garc in romfs/a/0/8/).

 # Credits #
 Nintendo - Publisher of Ultra Sun and Ultra Moon